Trading with products from animals with countries outside and inside the EU

 When the consignment has arrived, a registration must be made in Traces confirming the arrival.
 This requires established procedures between the consignee and the Swedish Board of Agriculture.

-Before your first reception, you must contact us well in advance via e‑mail to get the information you need.
-In some cases, after consultation with us, you can register the consignments you receive in Traces.
+After the consignor has received permission from the Swedish Board of Agriculture, you must contact us via email in good time before you bring in your first consignment to get the information you need.
+In some cases, after consultation with us, you yourself can register the shipments you receive in Traces.

 Samples for research and diagnostics